 You don't need a lot of fancy ingredients to make rosemary olive oil bagels.
 It's basically your standard bagel ingredients plus some olive oil and rosemary!

 - All-purpose or bread flour - Either one will work for these.
 Bread flour is more traditional for bagel making because it's better at gluten development and creates chewier bagels.
-But all-purpose works just fine too.
+But all-purpose flour is what I usually use and works just fine, too.

 - Brown sugar - I like the extra flavor the brown sugar adds to these bagels, but if you're out of it, just sub in the same amount of plain white sugar.